YamChingLong/Global-Unemployment-Rate-Analysis/README.md

 - Highly developed countries have a higher disparity between youth and adult unemployment rate owing to higher educational requirements and robust work experience to secure a job.

-- Less developed countries which rely on informal sectors and have lower legal working age have relatively lower youth unemployment rate
+- Less developed countries which rely on informal sectors and have lower legal working age have relatively lower youth unemployment rate.

 ## Tech Stack: